-- 3. Go to Agent > Agent Policies and set Agent allocation policy to shared. - 4.
-Launch eMake and include the following option:
+- 4. Go to Agent > Agent Policies and set agent allocation policy to shared. - 5.
+Launch eMake with the following option:

+'''

 --emake-resource="<pool resource>:<static resource>"

+'''

-Information about values for --emake-resource=
+Information about values for --emake-resource=:

-- When adding a pool resource to the option, you can omit pool from pool_xxx: and use xxx: only. - A pool name (before the :) is not required.
+- When adding a pool resource to the option, you can omit pool__from pool__xxx: and use xxx: only. - A pool name (before the :) is not required.
 Not defining the pool name means the build will not use a pool resource. - A resource name (after the :) is not required.
-Not defining the resource name means the build will attempt to use any unused resources that it is allowed to use.
+Omitting resource name causes the build to attempt to use any unused resources that it is allowed to use.